Soap

 Lye is non-allergenic, non-acne promoting, non-irritating, and won’t clog your pores.
 With no trace of the lye remaining in the end product, you are left with all the vital ingredients full of nutrients, vitamins, antioxidants, and the ability to moisturize your skin.
 The process we use creates gentle soaps that won’t dry out or irritate your skin and in some cases fight bacteria.

-Natural soaps leave you feeling good about the choices you have made for yourself and your family.
+Natural soaps leave you feeling good about your choices for yourself and your family.
 That is something we can get behind here at Homely Hens.
+Read about the Benefits of Tallow in Skincare Products.

 Leave a Reply